SaladTechnologies/salad-kitchen-docs/content/docs/guides/getting-started/135-getting-started-with-salad-the-basics.md

 A. Some antivirus programs may flag Salad because we use Advanced Windows features (like [WSL2](/docs/FAQ/Jobs/265-what-is-wsl)) and additional verified miner software (if you opt in to mining).
 This is a common false positive from antivirus software.
 Rest assured, Salad does not harm your PC or compromise your privacy.
-Antivirus tools often use a “zero-trust” approach that can flag safe applications simply for having certain capabilities.
+Antivirus tools often use a "zero-trust" approach that can flag safe applications simply for having certain capabilities.
 You will need to whitelist Salad by following our collection of guides available here:
 [How to whitelist Salad](/docs/Troubleshooting/Antivirus/)